 The floor at the final location site must be level, free of vibration and strong enough to support the total combined weights of your new model plus the maximum product load which might be placed into it.
 Keep in mind that all the weight is concentrated at the caster or leg locations.
-A fully loaded reach-in model may reach 2,000-3,000 pounds.
 To estimate the possible product weight, assume that each cubic foot of storage space weighs approximately 35 pounds.
 Multiply 35 pounds by the amount of cubic feet in the cabinet to obtain the product load weight.